-The Act prescribes how a long-term Community Vision and the Yarra Strategic Plan, which will give effect to the vision, are to be developed.
-The Yarra Strategic Plan will also give effect to Wurundjeri Woi-wurrung peoples place-based policy response to the Act.
-It also prescribes the establishment of a new statutory body, the Birrarung Council, to be the first independent voice of the Yarra River, as part of recognising it as a living entity.
+The Act prescribes how a long-term Community Vision and a Yarra Strategic Plan, which gives effect to the vision, are developed.
+The Act also prescribes the establishment of a new statutory body, the Birrarung Council, to be the first independent voice of the Yarra River, as part of recognising it as a living entity.

-- Click here to read the Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.
+- Yarra River Protection (Wilip-gin Birrarung murron) Act 2017.

-- Click here to watch Elders of the Wurundjeri Woi wurrung Cultural Heritage Aboriginal Corporation deliver the Woi wurrung language preamble to the Act and Parliamentary Speech to the Lower House (seen, left).
+- Watch Elders of the Wurundjeri Woi wurrung Cultural Heritage Aboriginal Corporation deliver the Woi wurrung language preamble to the Act and Parliamentary Speech to the Lower House (seen, left).

-- Click here to read the Woi wurrung language Preamble to the Act.
+- Woi wurrung language Preamble to the Act.

-- Click here to read the speech delivered by Aunty Alice Kolasa, an Elder of the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to the Lower House prior to the reading of the Woi wurrung language Preamble to the Act.
+- A speech delivered by Aunty Alice Kolasa, an Elder of the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation to the Lower House prior to the reading of the Woi wurrung language Preamble to the Act.